The Internet Entrepreneur has a section of tips covering Social Media

 Refer to the Foundation Center's Links to Nonprofit Resources for useful advice on management, fundraising, and developing volunteers.
 To locate foundations and other grant-making organizations, search the Foundation Directory Online.
 (Rutgers-restricted access)

 For manufacturers and distributors of industrial products and services, search the ThomasNet directory.
 For manufacturers, distributors, professionals, and service providers in the building and construction industries, use The Blue Book.

 Compare the map with the Newark ZIP code boundaries.

 Start with Newark's Master Plans - the latest is from 2012.

 The City of Newark has also prepared a series of Redevelopment Plans for various neighborhoods.
+To find them, go

 The Cornwall Center at Rutgers-Newark recently helped to complete a comprehensive report on Measuring the State of Newark’s Neighborhoods for the Strong Healthy Communities Initiative.